ArlanNugara/terraform-aws-landing-zone/README.md

   - Security Groups
   - VPN Gateway, Customer Gateway and Connection
 - Platform
-  - Instances for App, Web and Database
+  - Instances for App, Web
+  - RDS Instance for Database
   - S3 Buckets

 The Organizational Structure deployed in **core** stage is as follows: -